How Can Time Batching Improve Your Productivity?

 Since multitasking can reduce productivity by 40%, Newport recommended committing to deep work.

 The idea of deep work flow relies on sequencing and completing similar tasks in one go.
-Our brains handle tasks that are similar in nature easily.

 It’s much easier to focus (and stay focused) if we’re completing contextually similar tasks, AKA: time batching.